ARCHER2-HPC/archer2-fortran-intro/section4.03/README.md

   return
 end subroutine real_my_file_format
 ```
-We assume the relevant file has been openned successfully, and is
+We assume the relevant file has been opened successfully, and is
 connected to unit number `myunit`.
 If an error occurs at the
 point of the read statement, the `err` argument directs control
 to be transferred to the statement will label `999`.
 In this